SLA 2310 Short Fiction from Central Europe and Russia Cr. 3

 Major Russian, Polish, Czech, Ukrainian and Armenian films viewed and discussed from political, historical, cultural and aesthetic points of view.
 Offered Yearly.

 Two national cinemas introduced through milestone films and lesser-known cinematic gems produced before and after the fall of communism.
-Offered Winter.
+Offered Every Other Winter.

 Equivalent: POL 3750